Chengde Mountain Resort — Picturesque Imperial Garden and Witness of History

 Lake Area, around 469,000 square meters big, is divided into several water areas by eight beautiful islands.

-Because of Kangxi Emperor's love for Jiangnan-style gardens and landscapes, he copied many Jiangnan buildings and designs for the Lake Area, such as West Lake, Suzhou Gardens, etc.
+Because of the Kangxi Emperor's love for Jiangnan-style gardens and landscapes, he copied many Jiangnan buildings and designs for the Lake Area, such as West Lake, Suzhou Gardens, etc.

 Building Complex and Picturesque Lake, Photo by Dongfang Yuxiaoshi.